-The Authority Will Commingle the 2015 Restructuring Charges with Other Revenues That Are Collected For It, Which Might Make Such Commingled Amounts Unavailable to Pay Amounts Owing on the 2015 Restructuring Bonds
+The Authority Will Commingle the 2016A Restructuring Charges with Other Revenues That Are Collected For It, Which Might Make Such Commingled Amounts Unavailable to Pay Amounts Owing on the 2016A Restructuring Bonds

-PSEG Long Island, on behalf of the Servicer, bills and collects all charges due from Customers and payable to the Authority, as well as restructuring charges, including the 2015 Restructuring Charges and the 2013

-Restructuring Charges.
-The Servicer is required to deposit, or cause to be deposited, into the Allocation Account, created by the Authority, the Charge Collections and the other amounts due on account of their customer bills, where they are commingled with other revenues collected that are not 2015 Restructuring Charges, as well as the 2013 Restructuring Charges relating to the 2013 Restructuring Bonds and any future restructuring charges imposed under Financing Orders No. 3 and No. 4 or any other financing orders.
-On each Business Day, to the extent that funds are available in the Allocation Account, the Allocation Agent will transfer the estimated amount of Charge Collections from the Allocation Account to the Collection Account.
+PSEG Long Island, on behalf of the Servicer, bills and collects all charges due from Customers and payable to the Authority, as well as restructuring charges, including the 2016A Restructuring Charges, the 2015 Restructuring Charges, and the 2013 Restructuring Charges.
+The Servicer is required to deposit, or cause to be deposited, into the Allocation Account, created by the Authority, the Charge Collections and the other amounts due on account of their customer bills, where they are commingled with other revenues collected that are not 2016A Restructuring Charges, as well as the 2013 Restructuring Charges relating to the 2013 Restructuring Bonds, the 2015 Restructuring Charges relating to the 2015 Restructuring Charges relating to the 2015 Restructuring Charges relating to the 2015 Restructuring Charges imposed under Financing Orders No. 4 or any other financing orders.
+On each Business Day, to the extent that funds are available in the Allocation Account, the Allocation Agent will transfer the estimated amount of Charge Collections from the Allocation Account.

-The Securitization Law provides that the relative priority of a lien created under the Securitization Law is not affected by the commingling of 2015 Restructuring Charges arising with respect to the 2015 Restructuring Property with other amounts.
-In the event of a bankruptcy of the Authority, a party in interest in the bankruptcy might assert, and a court might rule, that the 2015 Restructuring Charges commingled with the Authority's own funds prior to and as of the date of bankruptcy were property of the Authority as of that date, rather than the Issuer's property.
-If the court so rules, then the court might also rule that the Trustee has only a general unsecured claim against the Authority for the amount of commingled 2015 Restructuring Charges held as of that date and could not recover the commingled 2015 Restructuring Charges held as of the bankruptcy.
+The Securitization Law provides that the relative priority of a lien created under the Securitization Law is not affected by the commingling of 2016A Restructuring Charges arising with respect to the 2016A Restructuring Property with other amounts.
+In the event of a bankruptcy of the Authority, a party in interest in the bankruptcy might assert, and a court might rule, that the 2016A Restructuring Charges commingled with the Authority's own funds prior to and as of the date of bankruptcy were property of the Authority as of that date, rather than the Issuer's property.
+If the court so rules, then the court might also rule that the Trustee has only a general unsecured claim against the Authority for the amount of commingled 2016A Restructuring Charges held as of that date and could not recover the commingled 2016A Restructuring Charges held as of the bankruptcy.

-The Sale of 2015 Restructuring Property Might Be Construed as a Financing and Not a Sale in the Authority's Bankruptcy Case, Which Conclusion Might Delay or Limit Payments on the 2015 Restructuring Bonds
+The Sale of 2016A Restructuring Property Might Be Construed as a Financing and Not a Sale in the Authority's Bankruptcy Case, Which Conclusion Might Delay or Limit Payments on the 2016A Restructuring Bonds

-The Authority will represent and warrant that the transfer of the 2015 Restructuring Property in accordance with the Sale Agreement constitutes a true and valid sale and assignment of that 2015 Restructuring Property by the Authority to the Issuer.
-It will be a condition of closing for the sale of the 2015 Restructuring Property pursuant to the Sale Agreement that the Issuer will take the appropriate actions under the Securitization Law, including an informational filing of a UCC financing statement with the Secretary of State of New York.
-According to the Securitization Law, any pledge of the 2015 Restructuring Property or proceeds thereof shall be perfected, valid and binding from the time when the pledge is made.
-The description of the 2015 Restructuring Property in any security agreement and any financing statement must refer to the Securitization Act and Financing Order No. 2.
-No instrument needs to be recorded in order to perfect the lien on the 2015 Restructuring Property.
-However, as described herein, the Issuer will cause a financing statement and any necessary continuation statements, which in the case of the 2015 Restructuring Property shall be for informational purposes only, describing the pledge and referring to Financing Order No. 2 and the 2015 Restructuring Property under Article 9 of the UCC.
+The Authority will represent and warrant that the transfer of the 2016A Restructuring Property in accordance with the Sale Agreement constitutes a true and valid sale and assignment of that 2016A Restructuring Property by the Authority to the Issuer.
+It will be a condition of closing for the sale of the 2016A Restructuring Property pursuant to the Sale Agreement that the Issuer will take the appropriate actions under the Securitization Law, including an informational filing of a UCC financing statement with the Secretary of State of New York.
+According to the Securitization Law, any pledge of the 2016A Restructuring Property or proceeds thereof shall be perfected, valid and binding from the time when the pledge is made.
+The description of the 2016A Restructuring Property in any security agreement and any financing statement must refer to the Securitization Act and Financing Order No. 3.
+No instrument needs to be recorded in order to perfect the lien on the 2016A Restructuring Property.
+However, as described herein, the Issuer will cause a financing statement and any necessary continuation statements, which in the case of the 2016A Restructuring Property shall be for informational purposes only, describing the pledge and referring to Financing Order No. 3 and the 2016A Restructuring Property under Article 9 of the UCC.